fauu/lisons/README.md

 ### Features

-* Epub and plain text support.
+* Epub and plain text support
-* Machine translations from DeepL and Google.
+* Over 100 supported languages*
-* Community-contributed, translated example sentences from Tatoeba.
+* Machine translations from DeepL and Google
-* Over 100 supported languages.*
+* Human-translated, translated example sentences from Tatoeba and Reverso Context.
-* Highly customizable reader interface.
+* Highly customizable reader interface

 <sub>
 * Most of language configurations have not yet been tested and may not work as intended.